jackokring/KRTPluginADemo/docs/index.md

 **RD** as a classic organ set of harmonics mixed with some base weighted phase modulation, why not?
 A base gimpathizer?
 Yes, I noticed the right of centre too!
 Vat's da stowery, marv;in glowery?

+Dynamical Utility **v1.24.24**
+---

+### G
+a compressor, and transient CV controller.

+**RD** for general compression, sustain and the CV pulse on drum envelopes.

+Also I think fixing the initialization of filter variables and some control range extension with other fixes is likely.
+Seems sometimes filters lock up on the float initialization.

 Extras **vTBC (NFA - No Fixed Arrival)**
 ---